Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Fluid Model Analysis of Starvation Probability

 \section{Fluid Model Analysis of Starvation Probability}

 So far we have studied the starvation behavior of a single file, which is concerned by either the media servers or the users.
-In fact, the media servers are more interested in the QoE evaluation scaled to a large quantity of files they supply.
+In fact, the streaming providers are more interested in the QoE evaluation scaled to a large quantity of videos.
 They cannot afford the effort of configuring each file a different start-up delay.
 In this section, we present a fluid analysis of starvation probability, given the distribution of file size.

 In the fluid model, the arrival and departure rates are deterministic.
-Let $\lambda$ be the number of packet arrivals \emph{per second}, and $\mu$ be the number of departures \emph{per second}.
+We let $\lambda$ be the number of packet arrivals \emph{per second}, and $\mu$ be the number of departures \emph{per second}.
 Here, $\mu$ depends on the encoding rate that the media files use.
 We focus on the setting $\mu \geq \lambda$ because no starvation will happen with $\mu < \lambda$ in the fluid model.
-Let $x_1$ be the start-up threshold.
+We let $x_1$ be the start-up threshold.
 The start-up delay $T_1$ is simply computed by $x_1/\lambda$.
 Once the media packets are played, the queue length decreases at a rate $\mu - \lambda$.
 The time needed to empty the queue is thus $\frac{x_1}{\mu-\lambda}$.
-Let $N_p$ be the total number of packets that are served until a starvation happens,
+We let $N_p$ be the total number of packets that are served until a starvation happens,

-If the size of a file is less than $N_p$, there will be no starvation event.
+If the file size is less than $N_p$, there will be no starvation event.